Renting a Bike

 - Electric or Oversized Bicycles — ₩89,000 round trip

-They will also ship your helmet, saddle bag, and top tube bag for free.
-And they insure every bike for damages incurred on their journey to the island.
+They’ll also ship your helmet, saddle bag, and top tube bag for free.
+They insure every bike for damages incurred on their journey.

 None of these bike shops suit you?
 Don’t let this list stop you.
 Search, call, email, or message bike shops near you or your destination.